Derangedteddy/CimBehaviorImprovements/README.md

     - The game's default is to divide the chance by 2 for students.
   - If the Cim's household size is >= 4, the chance of having a child is divided by four.
     - This significantly reduces the chance that extremely large families will form, and keeps the household size reasonable.
+### Student stipend
+  - Students now receive a stipend of $1,000/month for housing costs.
+Previously, they received the default unemployment benefit, which was too low to avoid high rent warnings in most cases.
+  - This should be enough for most students to survive with a small household, but students with multiple children will still struggle.
+### Supresses high rent warnings for households with significant savings
+  - Suppresses high rent warnings for households that have more than $1,000 cash on hand.
+These households are not in immediate jeopardy and may recover soon, so it doesn't make sense to show a warning for a household that can continue paying rent for several months or years.
+  - Note: The dev tools do not show the amount of cash on hand for households.
+The metrics it displays are different values that take more than just cash into consideration, such as the value of cars, other resources, etc.  I have verified the cash-on-hand calculation is accurate in the back-end.

 ## Requirements and Compatibility
 - Cities Skylines II version 1.0.14f1 (November 16th 2023 update)